 - United States Court of Appeals for the Seventh Circuit

-- Emory Law School Dean’s Award for Excellence in Trial Techniques
+- Dean’s Award for Excellence in Trial Techniques, Emory Law School

-- Emory Law School Dean’s Award for Excellence in Contract Law
+- Dean’s Award for Excellence in Contract Law, Emory Law School

-- Emory Law School Dean’s Award for Excellence in Corporate Practice
+- Dean’s Award for Excellence in Corporate Practice, Emory Law School

-- Represented a consumer-interest group, in a complex discovery dispute in federal courts in Mississippi and Washington, D.C., related to a widely-reported case regarding internet-safety and intellectual property and piracy issues.
+- Successfully defended, as first chair, a consumer-interest group, in a complex discovery dispute in the United States District Courts for the District of Columbia and the Southern District of Mississippi, related to a widely-reported case regarding internet-safety, intellectual property, and piracy issues.

 - Secured an $8MM+ arbitration award in favor a private equity firm in its breach-of-contract claim with regard to the sale of a healthcare company.